AidoWedo/IGTrading/README.md

-# IGTrading
+# IG Trading
-Python Scripts for extracting data from IG Trading Content
+Python Scripts for extracting data from IG Trading Content such as Statements in PDF or Dividends